NekoSekaiMoe/kbuild_ninja/README.md

 # Linux Kernel Ninja Build Integration

+Please note, the integration is in a very early stage and not usable yet for using production environment..

 This project enables the Linux kernel to use the [Ninja build system](https://ninja-build.org/) for faster incremental builds.
 It generates `build.ninja` files from kernel build artifacts without requiring a full compilation first.

 ## Overview